acegal1/kickstarter-analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
-- Two conclusions can be drawn from the Outcomes based on Launch date, one is that Theater category is the most successful compared to other categories.
-Second the most successful months for theater campagigns is between May and June.
+- You can draw two conclusions about the Outcomes based on Launch Date; one is that Theater category is the most successful compared to other categories and the second is the most successful months for theater campagigns is between May and June.

-- What can you conclude about the Outcomes based on Goals?
-- That the highest number of 1. successful and 2. failed plays were at goal amounts between $1,000 to 4,999.
+- You can conclude that for the Outcomes based on Goals analysis that the highest number of  successful and  failed plays were at goal amounts between $1,000 to 4,999.

 - What are some limitations of this dataset?
-- The data was limited from 2010 to 2017 - why wasn't 2018, 2019 and 2020 included.
+The data was limited from 2010 to 2017 - why wasn't 2018, 2019 and 2020 included.
 Dataset did not include expenses for campaigns.

 - What are some other possible tables and/or graphs that we could create?
-- A  table of number of backers and success, failure and cancelled parent categories.
+A  table of number of backers and success, failure and cancelled parent categories.